henrikglass/shaq/docs/sel_functions.md

-bool key_was_pressed(str key)                                                    Returns true if `key` was pressed . `key` can be any letter in the English alphabet. bool shaq_reloaded_this_frame()                                                  Returns true if Shaq performed an internal reload operation this frame. bool shaq_reloaded_last_frame()                                                  Returns true if Shaq performed an internal reload operation last frame. bool checkbox(str label, bool default)                                           Creates an checkbox widget with the label `label` and default value `default` bool copy_bool(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+bool key_was_pressed(str key)                                                    Returns true if `key` was pressed . `key` can be any letter in the English alphabet. bool shaq_reloaded_this_frame()                                                  Returns true if Shaq performed an internal reload operation this frame. bool shaq_reloaded_last_frame()                                                  Returns true if Shaq performed an internal reload operation last frame. bool checkbox(str label, bool default)                                           Creates a checkbox widget with the label `label` and default value `default` bool copy_bool(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
 ```